Skip to main content

 Audio: Liking the unloved Don Watson, 2010, John Oxley Library, State Library of Queensland.

-Heidi Gibson was awarded the 2011 John Oxley fellowship for her project, Border Ties that looked at the impact of Papua New Guinea’s independence on the traditional, familial and social networks of the Saibai and Boigu island communities.
+The 2011 John Oxley Library Fellowship was awarded to Heidi Gibson for her project, Border Ties, which examined the impact of Papua New Guinea’s independence on the traditional, familial, and social networks of the Saibai and Boigu island communities.

-The project explores whether there have been changes in the perception and roles of PNG nationals within the Saibai and Boigu island communities since independence; and how any such changes may have impacted upon relationships within families and other social networks that span the border divide.
+The project explored whether there had been changes in the perception and roles of PNG nationals within the Saibai and Boigu island communities since independence and how any such changes may have impacted relationships within families and other social networks that span the border divide.

 Blogs: